LF-Engineering/kelpy/README.md

     print("A namespace could not be created as it already exists")
 ```

-Kelpie is designed to compliment the official Kubernetes Python library and by no means replace it, ideally, just making it easier to use.
+Kelpy is designed to compliment the official Kubernetes Python library and by no means replace it, ideally, just making it easier to use.

 ## Developing